-Adjusting the Float Level (continued)
+Checking the Float Level (continued)

-H. The two machine marks on the choke pick-up tube define the acceptable float adjustment range.
+H. The machine mark on the choke pick-up tube defines the factory float adjustment baseline.
 Make any necessary adjustments by performing step J. below.

 - J. Raise or lower the float level setting by making small adjustments to the small tab located in the POM float that rides on the needle valve plunger. - To raise the float level, carefully bend the tab up. - To lower the float level, carefully bend the tab down.

 Reassess float level by repeating step G.

-Make small adjustments when adjusting the small tab on the back of the float chassis.
-We recommend that adjustments to that tab are made in .5 millimeter increments or less at a time.
+Make small adjustments when bending the small tab on the POM float.
+SmartCarb Fuel Systems recommends that adjustments to the tab are made in .5 millimeters increments or less at a time.

-It is assumed that the SmartCarb[®] will be positioned up-side-down while adjustments are being made.
-When considering "up" and "down" as mentioned above, disregard the fact that the SmartCarb[®] is up-side-down and take "up" to mean toward the ceiling and take "down" to mean toward the floor.
+It is assumed that the SmartCarb® will be positioned up-side-down while adjustments are being made.
+When considering "up" and "down" as mentioned above, disregard the fact that the SmartCarb® is up-side-down and take "up" to mean toward the ceiling and take "down" to mean toward the floor.

-- K. Perform step F. in reverse order to reattach the Float Bowl to the SmartCarb[®].
-Make sure the bowl is centered before tightening the screws. - L. Reinstall the SmartCarb[®] to the vehicle following step 3.
-SmartCarb[®] Installation on Page 19.
+- K. Perform step F. in reverse order to reattach the Float Bowl to the SmartCarb®. - L. Reinstall the SmartCarb® to the vehicle following step 3.
+SmartCarb® Installation on Page 18.